PinoSurace/Compiler/02_syntax/syntaxdoc.md

 No, because there is the ENDIF word that indentify the end of if/if else statements, so it is always known to which if statement the else statement is referred.
 #### h.
 Are the following allowed by the syntax: xx--yy and --xx?
 Why?
-Xx - - yy is allowed by the syntax because it is considered as subtraction between two
+Xx--yy is allowed by the syntax because it is considered as subtraction between two
 terms:
-  1. Xx - - yy --> atom(Xx) MINUS MINUS yy --> factor MINUS MINUS atom(yy) --> term MINUS
+  1. Xx--yy --> atom(Xx) MINUS MINUS yy --> factor MINUS MINUS atom(yy) --> term MINUS
 MINUS atom(yy) --> term MINUS factor --> term MINUS term --> simple_expr
-  2. -- xx is not allowed because MINUS factor is not allowed in the syntax.
+  2. --xx is not allowed because MINUS factor is not allowed in the syntax.
 #### i.
 Is the following allowed by the syntax: 1 <= xx <= 3?
 Why?
 No, because it is only allowed to have <= only between two simple_expr and it this case it would be: